 Latest CATADA Publication

-This AT Act Data Brief is a national summary of State Assistive Technology Programs’ FY 2012 data.
-This brief describes what AT programs do and demonstrates how individuals with disabilities have benefited from AT in their personal and professional lives.
+This AT Act Data Brief is a national summary of State Assistive Technology Programs’ FY 2013 data.
+The brief contains 5-year trend data for core activities and highlights AT program success stories.

 Click here to get an accessbile PDF version.